20i

 So what can we do to reduce our internet carbon footprint as individuals?

-One small step would be to consider using a hosting provider who runs efficient data centers on renewable energy.
+One small step would be to consider using a hosting provider who runs efficient data centres on renewable energy.
 If you want to check this for your hosting, look up your site at the Green Web Foundation.

 20i’s green web hosting is powered 100% renewable power: solar, wind and biofuel.